semir2/PathwayGuidedRF/README.md

 library(PathwayGuidedRF)
 ```

+    ## P values are now by default adjusted for multiple testing using the Benjamini-Hochberg procedure!

 We then specify some characteristics of the three pathways we would like to simulate.
 Note that the first two pathways contain some differentially expressed genes, while the third pathway has no signal.
 A well performing pathway analysis approach should thus identify the first two pathways.

 ``` r